Skip to content

 image_key str | None

-Optional image key of the WSI image, unecessary if there is only one image.
+Optional image key of the image, unecessary if there is only one image.

 None